 Scenario Cost/QALY Shared savings in which 50% of lifetime health care cost offsets from etranacogene Dominant dezaparvovec are assigned to the health care system instead of being assigned entirely to etranacogene dezaparvovec.
-Cost-offset cap in which health care cost offsets generated by Etranacogene \$1,779,000 dezaparvovec are capped at \$150,000 per year.
+Cost-offset cap in which health care cost offsets generated by Etranacogene \$997,000 dezaparvovec are capped at \$150,000 per year.
 Optimistic assumptions regarding the benefit of treatment, to be presented in Dominant conjunction with the full cost-offset analysis.
 Conservative assumptions regarding the benefit of treatment, to be presented in Dominant conjunction with the full cost-offset analysis.
-Zero net savings. \$5,902,000
+Zero net savings. \$5,121,000

 Tables E26 and E27 show the scenario results in model 2.
-In each of the scenarios except the \$150,000 cap in savings SST scenario valoctocogene roxaparvovec was found to be dominant.
-In the \$150,000 cap scenario, however, valoctocogene roxaparvovec had a very high cost per QALY.
+In each of the scenarios except the \$150,000 cap in savings SST scenario and the zero shared savings scenario, valoctocogene roxaparvovec was found to be dominant using a placeholder price of \$2,500,000.
+In the \$150,000 cap and zero cost savings scenarios, however, valoctocogene roxaparvovec had a very high cost per QALY.